isadiewei/public/agile/agile.md

 Simplicity--the art of maximizing the amount of work not done--is essential.

+do so simply and without loosing sight of your highest priority

 The best architectures, requirements, and designs emerge from self-organizing teams.

+"we are all in the gutters but some of us are looking at the stars" - oscar wilde

 At regular intervals, the team reflects on how to become more effective, then tunes and adjusts its behavior accordingly.

+(forgot these names originally sorry about that)
+Kent Beck
+Mike Beedle
+Arie van Bennekum
+Alistair Cockburn
+Ward Cunningham
+Martin Fowler
+James Grenning
+Jim Highsmith
+Andrew Hunt
+Ron Jeffries
+Jon Kern
+Brian Marick
+Robert C. Martin
+Steve Mellor
+Ken Schwaber
+Jeff Sutherland
+Dave Thomas

 ---